-- Lara Hogan has a great newsletter, and her blog is a great resource for leadership-related content
+- Lara Hogan has a great newsletter, and her blog is a deep resource for leadership-related content

 - Software Lead Weekly often has good content on a variety of subjects.

 - The Engineering Managers Slack is a great community.
 I only follow a few channels there, but sometimes find discussions there really useful (and have also used it to ask for advice in the past).